ORNL/RIOPA.jl/docs/source/configuration/configuration.md

        term is already provided, derived from the `initial_size_range`

 ##### Payload Groups

+Process payload groups are specified with size ratio and process ratio.
+These ratios may be given as fractions (or Julia Rationals) in quotes or as floating point values.

  - __`proc_payload_groups:`__ List of payload group configurations for distributing the payload across groups of processes (ranks).
 This allows for